Jorge Rodríguez (Venezuelan politician): Sanctions

 Rodríguez has been sanctioned by several countries and is banned from entering neighboring Colombia.

 Canada

 On 22 September 2017, Canada sanctioned Rodríguez due to rupture of Venezuela's constitutional order following the 2017 Venezuelan Constituent Assembly election.

 Colombia

-In January 2019, Rodríguez was banned by Colombia from entering the country, included in an entry ban list of over 200 people with a "close relationship and support for the Nicolás Maduro regime."
+In January 2019, Rodríguez was one of over 200 people with a "close relationship and support for the Nicolás Maduro regime", who were banned from entering the Colombia.